 Ingredients and supplies:

-Inflate balloons slightly, about the size of a real egg or slightly larger.
+Inflate the balloons slightly, to about the size of a real egg or slightly larger.
 (Do not use water balloons.
 The latex is too thin and will burst when you pour hot melted chocolate on it.)
-Put one cup of chocolate candy melts in a bowl.
+Put 1 cup of chocolate candy melts into a bowl.
 Microwave for 30 seconds at a time, stirring after each heating until completely melted.

-Pour melted chocolate into a piping bag or zip-closed bag.
+Pour the melted chocolate into a piping bag or zip-close bag.
 Cut off the tip.
 Working over the sink or newspaper, hold an inflated balloon by the tied end.
-Lightly spray your balloons with non-stick cooking spray, then drizzle melted chocolate across the bottom of the balloon in all directions.
-Turn balloon over and continue drizzling chocolate over the top and sides.
+Lightly spray your balloons with nonstick cooking spray, then drizzle melted chocolate across the bottom of the balloon in all directions.
+Turn the balloon over, and continue drizzling chocolate over the top and sides.

-Using a clothespin, clip the balloon to a straw or wooden skewer and balance inside of a cup or glass to dry.
+Using a clothespin, clip the balloon to a straw or wooden skewer, and balance it inside a cup or glass to dry.

 Next up: Finish your hollow chocolate eggs